Onestroke1/Sentiment-Analysis-Web-App/README.md

 The dataset consists of 25,000 movie reviews provide by the Internet Movie Data Base [IMDB](http://ai.stanford.edu/~amaas/data/sentiment/).

 ## Run
-Simply launch a Jupyter Notebook instance using AWS' SageMaker and clone this Git repository.
+Simply launch a Jupyter Notebook instance using AWS' SageMaker and clone this Git repository `https://github.com/Onestroke1/Sentiment-Analysis-Website.git`.
 Opening the Jupyter Notebook file `SageMaker Project.ipynb` will walk you through each step that was done to achieve the final results.